kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 Suppose any part of the formula is growing.
 In that case, it usually means that revenue is going up and vice versa, but we need to carefully consider if some changes do not influence multiple drivers in opposite directions.

-I go into more detail about this revenue formula and how Facebook makes money in my article "How Facebook Makes Money: Business Model Explained."
+I go into more detail about this revenue formula and how Facebook makes money in my article [How Facebook Makes Money: Business Model Explained.](/how-facebook-makes-money-business-model-explained/)

-### **Facebook's Users and Revenue Per User Breakdown**
+### Facebook's Users and Revenue Per User Breakdown

 **Facebook had 3.3 billion monthly users at the end of 2020 across all of its products, which makes Facebook the most significant player, by far, among social media and messaging tools.
 COVID-19 pandemic drove more users to Facebook.
 Its users grew 12% in 2020 compared to 8% growth the year before.**

 The year 2020 was an outlier in terms of user growth.
 Facebook is so big that its users usually grow in line with the number of internet users worldwide.
 However, in 2020, Facebook users' growth outpaced internet users' growth.

-Lets put these numbers into perspective based on [Digital 2020 Global Digital Overview](https://datareportal.com/reports/digital-2021-global-overview-report){:target="_blank"} by datareportal.com.
+Lets put these numbers into perspective based on [Digital 2021: Global Overview Report](https://datareportal.com/reports/digital-2021-global-overview-report){:target="_blank"} by datareportal.com.

 There are **4.7bn internet users** currently, who make up 59.5% of the world population.

 The vast majority (90%) of people who have internet access are also active on social media. **Total number of social media users worldwide is 4.2 billion, which is 54% of the world population.**

-That all means that **with 3.3bn users, Facebook dominates** social media field as more than ** three-quarters of people who use social media use Facebook, Instagram or WhatsApp.**
+That all means that **with 3.3bn users, Facebook dominates** social media field as more than **three-quarters of people who use social media use Facebook, Instagram or WhatsApp.**

 Facebook started to report the total number of monthly active users across all of its apps ($3.3bn in 2020).
 However, since it does not offer too much detail split for this number, I will focus on the older metric that includes only users who use the Facebook app or Messenger.
 The number is very close, reaching 2.8bn at the end of 2020 since users who do not use the Facebook app and use only Instagram or WhatsApp are rare.